 Part of the Aging Well Through Arts Special Report

 Walk into any Barnes & Noble bookstore and it’s easy to tell what the hottest-selling titles are.
 Sure, there’s The Girl on the Train by Paula Hawkins and The Witches: Salem, 1962 by Stacy Schiff.
-But before you can even see the shelves of where those bestsellers are housed, you’ll see display after display books filled with coloring pages for adults.
+But before you can even see the shelves of where those bestsellers are housed, you’ll see display after display of books filled with coloring pages for adults.

 Not since scrapbooking has a creative hobby created so much buzz.
 And everyone seems to be jumping on the bandwagon.
 Just this week, Crayola hopped on with its Color Escapes Adult Coloring Kits including 50 colored pencils, 12 markers and 12 coloring pages and offering a “soothing, creative experience that’s easy to do and easy on your mind” for $22.49.